lmore377/openwrt-rt4230w/README.md

     The router will reboot and if all went well, you'll now have openwrt running.
 </details>

-@efsg on the openwrt forums - Provided zip file for getting root
+Thanks to: @efsg on the openwrt forums - Provided zip file for getting root
 @eganov, @ghoffman, @efsg on the forum for help with testing A few people on the irc channel for helping (Sorry, can't remember names.)